Hiking Seneca Rocks in West Virginia.

 Tip: Parking or stopping along Roy Gap Road, from Highway 28 to the end of the public roadway, is strictly prohibited due to private property restrictions.

-🚶♀️➡️ Reaching the trailhead:
+🚶♀️➡️ Reaching the Seneca Rocks Trailhead:

 • From the Discovery Center, you’ll pass through the larger parking area with picnic tables and pit toilets.